Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Remember you’ll always regret what you didn't do rather than what you did.
 - I want to know who they were, help them be who they are, and be there for who they will be.
 - These mountains that you are carrying, you were only supposed to climb. - **Najwa Zebian**
-- Some people die at 25 and aren't buried until 75. - **Benjamin Franklin**
 - Each time you do something generous, you’re shaping yourself into someone who’s more likely to be generous next time, and that matters. - **Ted Chiang, Exhalation**
 - They're artists of information, and each data point adds a bit more pigment to their accumulating portrait of you. - **David Eagleman, Sum**
 - The knowledge that you cannot appreciate the destination without knowing the starting point. - **David Eagleman, Sum**